ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/expose_your_services_using_a_load_balancer/guide.en-gb.md

 ## Billing

-- One Ovhcloud Gateway gateway is billed for all Octavia LoadBalancers spawned in the subnet <https://www.ovhcloud.com/en-gb/public-cloud/prices/#10394>.
+- One OVHcloud Gateway gateway is billed for all Octavia LoadBalancers spawned in the subnet <https://www.ovhcloud.com/en-gb/public-cloud/prices/#10394>.

     > [!primay]
     >